davidruegamer/selfmade/README.md

 # selfmade
-SELective inFerence for Mixed and Additive Estimators
+SELective inference For Mixed and ADditive model Estimators